jvsiratt/siratt-research/README.md

 Presented to NASA System-Wide Safety Technical Challenge 4 (Complex Autonomous Systems Assurance) Closeout at George Washington University.
 Research attributions may be found in the slides.

+### 250930-NASA-TM-20250009438
+*Specifying Convolutions in PVS with an Executable Model in Typed Racket*

+This report was part of the unscheduled closeout of the Aerial AId project.
+It documents early work performed to integrate formal methods techniques into an evolving, iterative engineering process.

 ## Formalities

 NASA affiliated material is available from https://sti.nasa.gov.
 Other material is copyright (c) John V Siratt, All Rights Reserved, unless otherwise noted.